-2 adopted ECAs for $SO_x$ only.
-(Exhaust gas cleaning accepted as an alternative to low sulfur fuel) $NO_x$ :
+2 adopted ECAs for SO_x only.
+2 adopted ECAs for both SO_x and NO_x naust gas cleaning accepted as an alternative to low sulfur fuel) ; - Tier II emission level for machinery installed on ships after 2011

-2 adopted ECAs for both SOx\\ and NOx

-Tier II emission level for machinery installed on ships after 2011

 Inside ECAs:

-SOv:
+SO x :

-- Maximum 1% sulphur in fuel - From 2015: Maximum 0,1% sulphur in fuel
+- Maximum 1% sulphur in fuel

+- From 2015: Maximum 0,1% sulphur in fuel

 (Exhaust gas cleaning accepted as an alternative to low sulfur fuel)

-NOx:
+NO x :

-- Tier III emission level (80% reduction from tier II) for machinery installed on ships after 2016\\\.
+Tier III emission level (80% reduction from tier II) for machinery installed on ships after 2016.

+Date TBD pending 2018 review, but 2020 will apply in EU waters

+PM emissions are indirectly covered through the regulation of SO_x .

+May be delayed, pending on IMO discussions